madhusai3113/Anti_arpspoofing_agent/README.md

-# reverse_spoof
+# Anti spoof agent
-script to automatically check if system is ARP spoofed.
+script to automatically detect if system is ARP spoofed,the spoofer is dropped from ip table.
-#options:
-1.Blacklist the attacker device
-2.ARP spoof the attackers device